rust-lang/blog.rust-lang.org/_posts/2016-06-30-State-of-Rust-Survey-2016.md

 ![Using Rust at work in future][rust_at_work_future]
 </center>

-Of those not currently using Rust at work, more than 40% plan to being able to use Rust at work.
+Of those not currently using Rust at work, more than 40% plan on being able to use Rust at work.
 This will help carry Rust to more places and in more areas.
 Speaking of carrying to more areas, we saw a wide variety of job domains represented in the survey:

 <center>
 ![Demographics of work areas][demo_areas]